If you‘re looking for an eco-friendly vacation in Iceland, you are in luck. We got just the right option for you!

 At most N1 stations, customers can use payment card to pay for the charging.

-At On stations, customers will have to use a key to activate the charging.
-The key works similar to a fuel chip at gas stations and is provide by Blue Car Rental.
-The key can also be used at N1 station, where card payment is unavailable.
-In case of issues with charging please contact ON by phone for assistance: .354 591 2700
+At ON stations, customers will have to use a key to activate the charging.
+The key works similar to a fuel chip at gas stations and is provided by Blue Car Rental.
+In case of any issues with charging please contact ON by phone for assistance: +354 591 2700

-At Isorka, customers can download an app and register as a client.
-Once the Isorka account is active customers can use the app to pay for the charging.
+At Isorka and N1, customers can download an app and register as a client.
+Once the Isorka/N1 account is active customers can use the app to pay for the charging.
 Direct payment is also possible by using the QR-code on the charging stations.

 How long does charging take?